 Pinto Beans with Pork Neck Bones

 Is a real ‘stick-to-your-ribs’ kinda recipe.
 Comfort food at it’s best.
 This recipe is perfect on a cold, wintery day, when you’re pretty sure summer is never going to come again.
 Pinto Beans with Pork Necks is made in your crock-pot or slow cooker, depending on what you call it.
 Either way, this recipe is down-home, comfort food at it’s best.
 Pinto Beans with Pork Necks Bones can be served with long grain rice, mashed potatoes, extra wide egg noodles or polenta.
 It’s all good!

 Well Worth the Effort

 This recipe is well worth the time and effort it takes to make.
 It’s delicious, nutritious and very economical.
 Steps 1 through 5 can be done a day or two in advance.
-Which means most of the prep work will be already done on ‘cook day.’
+This means most of the prep work will be already done on ‘cook day.’
 This recipe makes enough to feed a family of two, four or six depending on your family’s appetites.
-Serve this hearty stew like meal with a robust beer or apple cider.
+Serve this hearty stew-like meal with a robust beer or glass of apple cider.

 Delicious and well worth the extra effort.

 - 1 pound pinto beans, sorted